 Register as a home educator to be responsible for delivery of education to your child.

 The School Education Act 1999 allows you to be in charge of educating your child during their compulsory years of schooling.
 This period starts the year your child turns five years and six months and ends the year they turn 17 years and six months, or they satisfy the minimum requirement for secondary school graduation.
-Use our school age calculator to determine when your child can should school.
+Use our school age calculator to determine when your child can attend school.

 After you have registered, you need to: